w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Advancements.md

 - Your work stars/stats

 ## Prestige {: #Prestige}
-You can prestige with the `/advancements prestige` command.
+You can prestige once every 6 hours with the `/advancements prestige` command.
 Prestige can be useful to earn multipliers, grind Omegas, or for a fun challenge.

 When you prestige, you will lose all of your levels and the money from your wallet and bank.
 As a reward for prestiging, you receive:
 - A coin multiplier for each prestige (+5% per prestige until 100% total)